Skip to Content

 It’s located in the Royal Park, and it’s the park which separates it from the Parliament building, which is at the opposite end of the park.

 You might not be able to visit depending on the time of year you visit, so it’s best to check this beforehand.
-But if you are able to inside, you’ll find one of the most glamorous buildings in the whole of Brussels.
+But if you can go inside, you’ll find one of the most glamorous buildings in the whole of Brussels.

 Still, enjoying it from the outside is worth the trip.
 Plus, you’ll get to enjoy the park too, which is a nice place to relax for a while.